mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 This tests the sequential fitting capability of the UI (where the result of a fit to one workspace is used as the initial guess for the next).

-1. Load in several focussed runs (preferably some that differ by a log value, e.g. 305793-305795).
+1. Load in several focused runs (preferably some that differ by a log value, e.g. 305793-305795).

 2. Plot a single run, open the fit browser and input a valid fit function (either manually or from Setup > Custom Setup).